dilayercelik/dilayercelik/README.md

 📚 I'm currently exploring these fields, both in class and on my own: ultimately, I aspire to  combine my interests in ML and neuroscience in a postgraduate programme (Master's/PhD): I'm particularly interested in computational/cognitive (neuro)science and machine learning.

-🖥 I'm open to all opportunities, and always interested in discussing topics I'm curious about with others!

 # Contact Details